 "Greased Lightning" was supposed to be sung by Jeff Conaway's character, Kenickie, as it is in the stage version.
 John Travolta used his clout to have his character sing it.
 The director felt it was only right to ask Conaway if it was okay.
 At first he refused, but he eventually gave in.

 When Olivia Newton-John was cast as Sandy, her character's background had to be changed to accommodate Newton-John's own background.
 In the original Broadway musical Sandy was an all-American girl and her last name was Dumbrowski.
-In the movie version, she became Sandy Olsson, foreign-exchange student from Australia.
+In the movie version, she became Sandy Olsson, from Australia.
 Also, because of Newton-John's casting, John Farrar (Newton-John's frequent songwriter) had to write two new songs for the film while other songs from the Broadway musical were dropped.

 Randal Kleiser shot a scene of Kenickie and Rizzo getting into a heated argument, which explained their attitude towards each other in the diner scene (where Rizzo threw the malt at Kenickie).
 The fight scene was cut because it didn't match the tone of the rest of the film; it was much grittier, described by one crew member as "looking like something Martin Scorsese might have directed."